mattischrome/blogischrome/content/post/2023-12-31-albums-2023-01-sofia-kourtesis-madres.markdown

  - Electronic
 title: "2023 Albums of the Year #1: Sofia Kourtesis, Madres"
 slug: 2023-albums-01-sofia-kourtesis-madres
-summary: "Good vibes, global beats, and the life changing effects of brain surgery abound in Sofia's debut masterpiece."
+summary: "Good vibes, global beats, and the life changing effects of brain surgery abound in Sofia's debut."
 ---

 ![Cover of Madres by Sofia Kourtesis](/assets/images/albums-2023/sofia-kourtesis-madres.jpeg)